Class Actions FAQs

 - The class action procedure is preferable to other procedures available to claimants.

-A representative plaintiff is the class member who agrees to act on behalf of the rest of the class.
+In a class action lawsuit, the representative plaintiff is the individual whose name appears on the case.
 The representative plaintiff works with the lawyers to ensure the interests of the class are fairly represented and diligently pursued.
-Representative plaintiffs are also required to attend certain legal proceedings, such as court hearings and trials.
+This may involve:

 Class actions have many advantages over conventional lawsuits:

 - Class actions allow people to file a claim as a group, when individually they might not be able to afford to do so.